 Can habits be broken?

-I don’t know about you, but harboring desire is what kept me in my smoking habit for forty-six years.
-It did not matter how many ‘plans to quit’ I set for myself.
+I don’t know what habit you struggle with, but harboring desire in my heart is what kept me in my smoking habit for forty-six years.
+It did not matter how many plans to quit I set for myself.

 My breakthrough was when I realized that only God had the power to control this in me, but I had to hand over the desire to Him.

 How to break a bad habit